-Remote learning has challenged me as an educator and not only caused me to re-design my science course but also to re-imagine ways to create a positive and productive learning community in this new format.
-Here are some of the resources I am using for my 5th grade science class and my advisory.
+Remote and then hybrid learning has challenged me as an educator and not only caused me to re-design my science course but also to re-imagine ways to create a positive and productive learning community.
+Here are some of the resources I have used in my 5th grade science class and my advisory.

 For your own editable copy of any of the documents shared below, simply select File→Make a Copy.
 Feel free to use, re-mix, and share these resources, but please do not sell them.